The Specchia Hideaway

 Specchia, Puglia & Basilicata, Italy

-A magical boho villa with a dreamy pool and extensive grounds, close to white sand beaches and picturesque towns (sleeps up to 13)
+Enchanting boho villa with a pool and extensive grounds, close to picturesque towns and white sand beaches (sleeps 8-12)

-A magical boho villa with a dreamy pool and extensive grounds, close to white sand beaches and picturesque towns (sleeps up to 13)
+Enchanting boho villa with a pool and extensive grounds, close to picturesque towns and white sand beaches (sleeps 8-12)

 The two-storey, five-bedroom villa has been home to three generations of the Poli family.
 Fausto, your much lauded host, has done well to retain the original charm of his family home, without compromising on style.
-Step inside to discover stone walls, cosy living rooms and an eclectic mix of vintage ceramics and bright fabrics.
-There's a covered L-shaped verandah for al fresco dining and lounging, and a wraparound top-floor terrace with long views.
+Step inside to discover a cool modern kitchen, cosy living rooms and an eclectic mix of vintage ceramics and bright fabrics.
+There's a covered L-shaped veranda for alfresco dining and lounging, and a wraparound top-floor terrace with long views.
 Heritage tiles line the bathroom walls and floors throughout, while contemporary styling elsewhere is more reminiscent of an Elle Decor shoot.

-A 5-minute drive takes you to historic, authentic Specchia, the small local town.
-A little further and you’ll reach the breathtaking white sands and clear blue waters of the Salento coastline, and historic towns such as Otranto, Lecce and Gallipoli.
-Top-rated across the board, this is a special place with soul, where we can’t wait to create our own memories.
+A 5-minute drive takes you to the tiny town of Specchia, with its charming piazza, ancient buildings and tempting pasticcerias.
+A little further you’ll reach the breathtaking white sands and clear blue waters of the Salento coastline, and historic towns such as Otranto, Lecce and Gallipoli.
+Top-rated across the board, this is a special place with soul, and we can't wait to return.

 Highs

-• This is a charming, boho-chic house with handmade bedspreads and gorgeous homeware
+• A charming, boho-chic house with handmade bedspreads and authentic homeware

-• The huge grounds and dreamy pool with far-reaching views, shaded day beds and terraces offer so many lovely spots to relax and dine
+• We loved exploring the huge grounds; the free-form pool with far-reaching views, shaded day beds and terraces offer so many lovely spots to relax and dine

-• You’re a 5-minute drive from pretty Specchia’s restaurants, and the beautiful Salento coastline is only 15 minutes away
+• Located in a less touristy corner of Puglia yet only a 5-minute drive from pretty Specchia and 15 minutes to the beautiful Salento coastline

 • Great value for two families or a large group

-• Owner Fausto is a fantastic host, sharing his tips on the best beaches and places to eat and arranging a private chef or cooking class at the house
+• Owner Fausto is a fantastic host, who will share his tips on the best beaches and eateries and can arrange a private chef, cooking classes, wine tasting or boat trips nearby

 Lows

-• Some might find the mishmash of vintage and modern isn’t to their taste - bathrooms are more retro than luxurious
+• Some might find the mishmash of vintage and modern isn’t to their taste - bathrooms aren't ensuite and are more retro than luxurious

 • You need a car to get around

-• Cleaning and community tax is charged on top of the rate, as well as excessive power consumption, but we’re assured that if power is turned off when out of the house you’ll not have to pay extra
+• Cleaning and community tax is charged on top of the rate, as well as excessive power consumption, but this is rare

 Best time to go